icoloma/tldgen/README.md

 <li>There is no way to document <b>deprecated behavior</b>.</li>
 </ul>

-TLDGen is a java library and a command line tool that generates the TLD file and HTML documentation from Java annotations.
-An example of generated HTML can be checked out [here](http://loom.sourceforge.net/docs/loom-core/tlddoc/form.html).

 It can be used to create TLD files from scratch or to upgrade your existing web application to remove the hassle of maintaining these files by hand.
-In both cases the procedure is the same:
+In both cases the procedure is the same.

 Using tldgen annotations
 ===